dice-group/dice-template-library/README.md

 Eliminate the boilerplate required to write C++ iterators and ranges.
 To get a fully functional range, the only thing that is required is implementing a minimal, rust-style iterator interface.

+### `inplace_polymorphic`
+Similar to `std::variant`, this type allows for polymorphism without heap allocations.
+Unlike `std::variant`, it uses polymorphism based on `virtual` functions instead of `std::visit`/`std::get`.
+It is meant as variant-like stack-storage for similar types (i.e. types in an inheritance hierarchy).
+This greatly reduces the boilerplate compared to `std::visit` based on-stack polymorphism.

 ### Further Examples